Ever wonder how you can increase your website traffic without creating any new content?

 Go to Google Search Console > Search Analytics and then click on “impressions” and “position”.

 Now, find results that have the position from #7-#15.
-These are the pages have the potential to rank higher by improving their content.
+These are the pages that have the potential to rank higher by improving their content.

 Step 2.
 Make your content better